Sightseeing vessel runs aground in Alaskan bay, 76 rescued

-ANCHORAGE, Alaska (Reuters) - Seventy-six people were rescued on Sunday from a sightseeing vessel that ran aground in Alaska’s Glacier Bay and began filling with water, the U.S. Coast Guard said.
+ANCHORAGE, Alaska, Aug 19 (Reuters) - Seventy-six people were rescued on Sunday after a sightseeing vessel ran aground in Alaska’s Glacier Bay and began filling with water, the U.S. Coast Guard said.

 None of the passengers and crew members aboard the 79-foot (24.1-meter) Baranof Wind was seriously hurt, though some minor injuries were reported, Coast Guard Petty Officer David Mosley said.

-Most of the passengers were safely transferred to a large Holland America cruise ship, the Vollendam, which was in the area and responded to the emergency, and two people were taken aboard a National Park Service vessel, the Coast Guard said.
+Most of the passengers were safely transferred to a large Holland America cruise ship that was in the area and responded to the emergency, and two people were taken aboard a National Park Service vessel, the Coast Guard said.

-A Coast Guard cutter and helicopter also were dispatched to the scene.

-Four crew members from the Baranof Wind remained aboard the tour boat and worked with Coast Guard personnel to pump water out of the vessel and keep it from sinking, the Coast Guard said.
-The boat was stabilized after the accident, and there were no immediate signs of spills or other pollution, Mosley said.
+Four crew members remained aboard the sightseeing boat, the Coast Guard said.
+It was stabilized after the accident, and there were no immediate signs of spills or other pollution, Mosley said.

 The boat’s owner was arranging to tow the vessel into port, he said.